-Herero emphasis on cattle farming is clear in the attire of their women.
+Herero emphasis on cattle farming is clear in the attire the women wear.
 The stunning traditional outfits come from a Victorian woman’s dress worn over petticoats topped with a horn-shaped hat (said to represent the horns of a cow) made from rolled cloth.

 “The traditional Herero festival is held in Okahandja on Maherero Day, which falls on the last weekend in August.
 Various paramilitary groups parade before their chiefs, and Herero women line the streets in their beautiful dresses.”

 The Himba are livestock farmers who breed cattle and goats in the arid, mountainous Namib Desert.
 Women of Namibia’s famous Himba Tribe paint themselves twice a day with red clay, take elaborate daily “smoke” baths, and never bathe with water.

 The reddish-orange color of their skin and hair shields them from severe desert temperatures.
 It’s created by mixing butter, ash, and ochre.
 Their traditional appearance includes short skirts made of goat skins and long red clay covered plaits of hair ending with tassels.

 In contrast most Himba men wear western-style clothing and spend time away from the village tending herds of cattle and goats.
 Livestock and “holy” fire signifying ancestral guarding of the community are crucial to Himba beliefs in ancestor worship.

 We spent several hours visiting with Himba women and their children (an interpreter guide was present).
 Himba people have a hard life but are gentle, friendly, and open.
 They seemed to enjoy our presence.
 As part of our village visit we brought a gift of food and some members of our safari group bought their handmade jewelry and crafts.

 The San People of Botswana are indigenous hunter-gatherers.
 They are called “true Bushmen” since they survive by living solely off the land.
 We spent several hours visiting them and walking through the land they inhabit.
 The San showed us how they use plants for food, fire, and medicine.
 Later in the evening they danced for us by firelight under sky full of stars.